kenneth-man/PuppeteerWebScraping/src/README.md

 ![](../res/apiDemo1.png)

 - ### Calling the `/odds` endpoint using the JWT in the `Authorization` header so only authorized users can access the scraped data

+- ### If after 30 seconds, the selectors cannot be found and data cannot be scraped, an error is thrown
 ![](../res/apiDemo2.png)